-If you wish your child to attend Ingleton CE Primary School you must fill in an application form, even if your child attends nursery / you live in the admission zone for the school.
+If you wish your child to attend Ingleton C of E Primary School you must fill in an application form, even if your child attends nursery / you live in the admission zone for the school.
 Attendance at the nursery does not guarantee you a place at the school.
 If you are unable to gain a place initially then your child's name can be added to a waiting list for at least one term.
 This list will be administered in line with the admissions criteria and does not depend on the date an application is received.
+Each added child will require the list to be ranked again in line with the published oversubscription criteria.
 Waiting lists will be maintained until 31 December of the admission year.